bouyio/Cyan-FTC/README.md

 ---

-## 🔄 Changes in v1.2
+## 🔄 Changes in v1.3
+- New `VectorInterpreter` interface for drivetrain communication with the path follower.
+- New `MecanumDriveVectorInterpreter` and `TankDriveVectorInterpreter` vector interpreters for each drivetrain.
-- New `copy` and `reverse` methods for paths and point sequences.
+- New PoseProviders for two and three dead wheel drivetrains.
-- Fixed `PathFollower` bug leading to endless oscillation.
+- New `Loggable` interface to standardise logger implementations.
+- Fixed faulty calculations in `CircleLineIntersection`.

+### ⚠️ Breaking Changes and Compatibility
+- Removed SmartVector class.
-- Renamed `GyroTankOdometry.GyroTankMeasurementProvider` and `TankKinematics.TankKinematicsMeasurementProvider` to `GyroTankOdometry.MeasurementProvider` and `TankKinematics.MeasurementProvider` respectively.
+- Renamed the 1.2 version of the `PathFollower` to `LegacyPathFollower`.

-### 🔄 Changes in v1.2.2
-- Added reverse driving capabilities.
-- Added system identification info.

 ---